FayyazAK/airflow-task/README.md

 Data extraction must complete before the transformation begins.
 Data transformation must complete before storing the data.
 This sequence ensures data integrity and the successful execution of dependent tasks.

+## Challenges Encountered
+#### Web Scraping Limitations:
+Adaptations required due to changes in source website structures.
+So, I had to inspect the website and find the element structure for effeciently scrape the title and description of news articles.
+#### DVC Integration:
+Challenges in automating DVC operations within Airflow tasks.
+#### Dependency Management:
+Ensuring that all dependencies were correctly managed in the Airflow environment.
+#### Installation of Apache Airflow:
+It was very hard to install and setup the Apache Airflow on Windows using WSL.

 ## Conclusion
 This Airflow DAG is designed to automate crucial data handling tasks, reducing manual effort and minimizing errors.
 By extracting, transforming, and storing web data daily, this pipeline ensures up-to-date data availability for analysis, reporting, or any other downstream use cases.